The best places to stand up paddleboard near Calgary (and where to rent SUPs!)

 Lower Kananaskis Lake is a gorgeous paddling spot with calmer water than nearby Upper Kananaskis Lake (mountains block westerly winds).
 Put in at at Canyon Boat Launch or Interlakes Boat Launch.
 You could easily spend hours here since the lake is so long.

-Stand up paddleboard (SUP), canoe, and kayak rentals are available from Kananaskis Outfitters in Kananaskis Village.
-Canoe and kayak rentals are available from Boulton Creek Rentals (opens mid to late June).
+Stand up paddleboard (SUP), canoe, and kayak rentals are also available from Kananaskis Outfitters in Kananaskis Village, half an hour from Lower Kananaskis Lake.

 Quarry Lake, Canmore